 Beech trees have been damaged by the direct impact of heat (leaf damage, sunburn) and drought (crown wilt).
 Pathogens like fungi and beech bark beetle can then finally kill the trees.
 Also in pines and oaks, drought and a variety of different pests act together.

-The cool and moist weather in the late winter and spring of 2021 has replenished the soil water reserves of the upper forest soil layers.
+The cool and moist weather in the late winter and spring/summer of 2021 has replenished the soil water reserves of the upper forest soil layers.
 This has a positive effect on the water balance of the trees, especially during leaf and needle shoots with high water demand.
 Young and newly planted trees in particular benefit from the current high topsoil moisture.

 However, the deeper soil layers are still too dry in many regions after three hot summers and excessively dry winter periods in recent years.
 It will take a longer time and more precipitation before they return to the moisture levels of before 2018.
 Therefore, forests remain vulnerable to new droughts, which can develop quickly.